syzer/distributed-game-of-life/README.md

 #WAT

-JS implementation of all time favotite game of life.
+JS implementation of all time favorite game of life.
 Game Of Life -> link

 Run your game of life on multicore.

-... wait what??..... js multicore?
+... wait what?..... js multicore?.. what madness is that?

-yes. thats right:
+YES. that's right:
 Run your js in multithreaded!.
 Harness up to 100% CPU power.

 **Simply**